NabilaAK21/ElkStack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- : What is the main advantage of automating configuration with Ansible?_
+- * Ansible is a simple automation language that can perfectly describe an IT application infrastructure.
+Ansible lets you model even highly complex IT workflows also it is felxible.

 The playbook implements the following tasks: